 "This year we want to talk to festivalgoers about the future of education.
-Sometimes it feels we only ever get the chance to focus on the latest funding announcement or policy proposal These are often very important matters, but sometimes it's good to pause for a moment and think about what schools and teaching might be like in 10 or 20 years time?
+Sometimes it feels we only ever get the chance to focus on the latest funding announcement or policy proposal sometimes it's good to pause for a moment and think about what schools and teaching might be like in 10 or 20 years time?